 - 1/2 227g package white button mushrooms, sliced

 - 1 1/2 cups shelf stable gnocchi

 - Heat large pot over medium heat.
 Add 1 tbsp of olive oil and bacon.
 Cook until lightly crisp, about 2 minutes.
 Remove from pan and set aside.

 - Season chicken with ¼ tsp salt and pepper.
 Add chicken to pan, cook until browned on both sides, about 4 minutes, flipping halfway through.
 Remove from pan and set aside.

 - Add remaining olive oil, onion, carrot and potato.
 Sauté until onion is translucent and aromatic, about 3 minutes.
-Add garlic, and mushrooms, cook another 2 minutes until garlic is fragrant and mushrooms have begun to release their liquid.
+Add garlic, mushrooms and remaining salt.
+Cook another 2 minutes until garlic is fragrant and mushrooms have begun to release their liquid.
 Add flour and cook another 2 minutes.

 - Add chicken broth and water.
 Bring to a boil.
 Return chicken, bacon and fresh thyme to pot.
 Reduce heat to a simmer and cook, uncovered, for 20 minutes.

 - Remove chicken and shred with two forks.
 Meanwhile, add gnocchi to soup and cook another two minutes.
 Stir in chopped spinach and return chicken to soup.